Iowa Certified Emergency Manager Program

 - Acknowledgment of the certification will be made at the awards ceremony at the next Iowa Emergency Management Association Annual Conference.

 The IACEM program contains varying requirements based on the certification level sought.
-The IACEM Matrix Document document provides a listing for each level of certification.
+The IACEM Requirement Matrix document provides a listing for each level of certification.

 Each level of certification includes a requirement to complete professional and program enhancement required elements and electives from each category.
 These categories are planning, training, exercise, and professional contribution.
 An elective can be used only once.
 Once completed and awarded a certificate, the recipient must continue to meet annual state code requirements to maintain certification level status.

 The IEMA IACEM Program tasked the IEMA IACEM Committee with formally establishing a procedures and criteria for each level in 2019.
-The revised multi-tier IACEM program was launced in July 2021, with a grace period for those wishing to transition lasting until July 1, 2023.
+The revised multi-tier IACEM program was launched in July 2021.

 - Participation in a LEPC